Solarplaza Summit | Sweden

 presentation

-Grid access crunch in Sweden: Costs, delays, and solutions for project bankability
+Grid access, the new bottleneck in Sweden: Costs, delays, and solutions for project

 presentation

 Grid connection delays and escalating costs are becoming critical hurdles for solar and BESS developers in Sweden.
 As the number of applications surges and capacity saturates in key areas, grid access risks are increasingly factored into investment decisions and lender due diligence.
-This session explores the financial, technical, and strategic dimensions of securing timely and cost-effective grid access - and how developers can mitigate risks to keep their projects bankable.
+This session explores the financial, technical, and strategic dimensions of securing grid access - and how developers can mitigate risks to keep their projects.

 • How grid delays and costs directly impact project feasibility and financing